 The most common one is Polylactic Acid (PLA) or “Corn Plastic”.
 Generally made from maize in the US (the same crop that might be turned into food, fed to cows or turned into bio fuels) and hence probably genetically modified.
 It is also made from tapioca or sugar cane elsewhere in the world.
 PLA was discovered in the 1920s by Wallace Corothers (the scientist who invented nylon) but it hadn’t been successfully commercialised on a large scale.

 Read the difference between biodegradable, compostable, and degradable.
-Materials that are compostable require heat, moisture, and certain microbes.
+Materials that are compostable require enough heat, moisture, and certain microbes.

 The pros are:

 - it comes from a renewable source instead of oil, so is ‘carbon neutral’

 - it is commercially compostable and then breaks down into harmless natural materials

 - it doesn’t produce toxic fumes if incinerated (burning plastic is carcinogenic)